EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsubsection{Patch Generation}

 Following the successful reproduction of an issue, {\tool} initiates patch generation to produce candidate repairs that resolve the fault while preserving existing functionality.
-Before generating patches, it is essential to first localize where the issue occurs.
-Accurate bug localization is critical for effective program repair, as generating correct patches is infeasible without first identifying the relevant locations in the codebase.
-Following previous work \cite{yang2024swe}, {\tool} adopts a hierarchical localization strategy: first identifying suspicious files based on the issue description and repository structure, and then localizing specific faulty lines within the identified files.
+Before generating patches, it is essential to localize the issue, as accurate localization is a prerequisite for effective program repair.
+Following previous work \shortcite{yang2024swe}, {\tool} adopts a hierarchical localization strategy.
+Specifically, {\tool} first extracts the repository structure and provides it, together with the issue description, to the LLM to identify suspicious files.
+For each file, the LLM is subsequently prompted with the file content and the issue description to pinpoint likely faulty lines.
+The localization process is fully automated and relies on LLM-based reasoning rather than manually designed heuristics.

-As noted in previous studies \cite{yang2024swe,bouzenia2024repairagent}, LLMs often generate incomplete patches, as fixing a repository-level issue typically requires coordinating changes across multiple parts of the code or performing a sequence of modifications.
+As noted in previous studies \shortcite{yang2024swe,bouzenia2024repairagent}, LLMs often generate incomplete patches, as fixing a repository-level issue typically requires coordinating changes across multiple parts of the code or performing a sequence of modifications.
 To address it, similar to the test generation process, {\tool} iteratively recalls episodic and semantic memories and leverages them to generate and refine patches.
 At each trial~$z$ for the $n$-th issue, the patch agent retrieves relevant demonstrations and extracts reflective insights, following the same procedure as in the test generation phase.
-The agent is then prompted with: (1) the enhanced task prompt $P^{\text{patch}} + I^{\text{patch}}$, (2) the issue description and localized faulty lines $C^{\text{patch}}_n$, (3) the latest execution feedback $F^{\text{patch}}_{n, z-1}$, and (4) the retrieved demonstrations $D_{\text{patch}}$.
+The agent is then prompted with: (1) the enhanced task prompt $P^{\text{patch}} + I^{\text{patch}}$, (2) the issue description and localized faulty lines $C^{\text{patch}}_n$, (3) the latest execution feedback $F^{\text{patch}}_{n, z-1}$, and (4) the retrieved demonstrations $D^{\text{patch}}_{n, z}$.
 A candidate patch is generated as: $ O^{\text{patch}}_{n, z} \sim \mathrm{LLM}\left(P^{\text{patch}} + I^{\text{patch}}, D^{\text{patch}}_{n, z}, C^{\text{patch}}_n, F^{\text{patch}}_{n, z-1}\right) $.
 In each iteration, we perform multiple samplings with a high temperature to generate diverse candidate patches.
 This process continues until at least one candidate patch passes the reproduction test (i.e., the issue is no longer triggered) or reaches $Z^{\text{patch}}$ iterations.